spaghettimaster/ghost/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- Ghost:
+- Ghost configurations:

-   - Installed from upstream source code to /opt/ghost
+   - Ghost installed from upstream source code to /opt/ghost

      **Security note**: Updates to Ghost may require supervision so they **ARE NOT** configured to install automatically.
 See below for